Skip to Content

 2. Ringworm

 Feline dermatophytosis is a relatively common skin disorder.
 Despite its common name, it’s got nothing to do with worms.
-It’s a fungal infection picked up from soil.
+It’s a fungal infection picked up from the environment or other animals.
 In many cases, the fungi are disposed of through routine grooming.

 But when the fungus takes hold, it will affect hair and nails – substances rich in keratin.
 The fungus may also infect and inflame the skin.
 Untreated ringworm causes hair loss, scales, infected claws, and nails, which results in excessive grooming.